 Indexes are an essential part of any non-fiction book.
-Even some notable novels contain indexes.
-The index provides another way for readers and browsers to find the information they are looking for.
+Even some notable novels contain indexes (such as the Lord of the Rings and The Silmarillion by J.R.R.
+Tolkien).
+An index provides another way for readers and browsers to find the information they are looking for.
 This is true for both types of index users.
 The first type are those who have read your book already, and are hunting for something they remembered reading.
 The second type of users are potential readers looking to see if your book has the information they need.

-The presence or lack of an index is also something that is occasionally mentioned in published reviews of books, particularly in the field of history.
+The presence or lack of an index is also something that is occasionally mentioned in published reviews of books, particularly in the field of history or of high profile memoirs/biographies.
 It may amuse you to know that one of the regular features in The Indexer, the international journal of indexing, is comprised of quotations from published book reviews that mention indexes, their faults and even when they have been omitted entirely.
 Reviewers do pay attention to indexes, at least some of the time.
 This might or might not be a factor in your decision to have your book professionally indexed.

 Contact me at elenagwynne@gmail.com for more information.
 I’m looking forward to working with you.